NCAR/mlso-api-client/CONTRIBUTING.rst

 If you are reporting a bug, please include:

-* Your operating system name and version.
+* your operating system name and version,
-* Any details about your local setup that might be helpful in troubleshooting.
+* any details about your local setup that might be helpful in troubleshooting, and
-* Detailed steps to reproduce the bug.
+* detailed steps to reproduce the bug.

 Fix Bugs
 ~~~~~~~~